formkit/docs-content/plugins/floating-labels.md

 ## Usage

-By default the floating label plugin only takes affect on a FormKit input if you set the new `floating-label` prop to `true`.
+By default the floating label plugin only takes effect on a FormKit input if you set the new `floating-label` prop to `true`.

 ::Example
 ---